Wie is de Mol? (Dutch TV series) season 25: Mole selection

 In a series first, the candidates (unknowingly) determined the Mole themselves based on the outcomes of their pre-season interviews and the "Karakteristiek" assignment of episode 1.
 The method in which the Mole was chosen was revealed in the finale.

 During their application/pre-season interviews, all ten contestants indicated they wanted to be selected as the Mole.
 During these interviews, the candidates had to select three characteristics they believe a perfect Mole should have.
 The three most selected traits were creative, ruthless and social.

 In the "Karakteristiek" assignment of episode 1, contestants had to distribute 12 characteristics to the candidate they believe they best match with.
 The contestants that received creative, ruthless or social the most times were Maaike and Stijn.
 Afterwards, contestants took a surprise Execution quiz containing only one question: "Who is the Mole?".
-Stijn's name was not selected in the quiz while Maaike was selected twice.
+Stijn was not selected in the quiz while Maaike was selected twice.
 As a result, Stijn had been chosen as the Mole.